-2. Personal information that we collect:
+2. Personal information that we collect

 In order to be considered for employment you will be asked to provide us with personal information.
 The types of personal information that we may collect and use include:

-- Address, and evidence of it
+- Address, and evidence of you living at your given address

 - Contact details